jampez77/DVLA-Vehicle-Enquiry-Service/README.md

 As the integration only queries the API twice a day you can put `62` for `Estimated monthly enquiry volumes`.
 You will need to multiple this by the number of vehicles you wish to query.

 Also make sure to select `no` for Testing otherwise you won't have access to any live data.

 ---
+## Data
+The following attributes can be expose as attributes in HA.
+It's also worth mentioning that some data won't be returned if it doesn't apply to the specific vehicle.

+- registrationNumber
+- taxStatus
+- taxDueDate
+- motStatus
+- make
+- yearOfManufacture
+- engineCapacity
+- co2Emissions
+- fuelType
+- markedForExport
+- colour
+- typeApproval
+- dateOfLastV5CIssued
+- motExpiryDate
+- wheelplan
+- monthOfFirstRegistration
+- artEndDate
+- revenueWeight
+- euroStatus
+- realDrivingEmissions

+---